There are some things that you need to be aware of if you’re thinking of selling your property right now.

 Yes, there are no rules stopping you from putting your house on the market while the coronavirus pandemic is ongoing.

-When the government ordered the lockdown, it specified that sales that were in process could continue taking place.
+When the government ordered the first lockdown in March, it specified that sales that were in process could continue taking place.
 But it urged buyers and sellers to adapt and be flexible so that both groups could observe coronavirus safety measures.

 If you were thinking about moving house before the COVID-19 outbreak, you may be wondering if you should hold off putting your home on the market right now.